 When in February 2000, following a high-profile campaign, the Centre unexpectedly re-opened as Cornwall’s first Independent Charitable Trust leisure facility, it was widely expected that this unique model would not be sustainable and only serve as a temporary stay of execution.

-However, as the Trust moves towards celebrating twenty years as a social enterprise, it has gone from strength to strength, and finds itself fighting fit after a record breaking year.
+However, as the Trust moves towards celebrating twenty years as a social enterprise, it has gone from strength to strength and finds itself fighting fit after a record-breaking year.
 The appointment of a leading leisure consultancy to work with the Trust on the next stages of its capital investment programme heralds an exciting new phase for the Trust.

 Alex Clifton, the Charity’s Chief Executive, who has been at the Trust since almost the beginning joining the management team back in 2001 commented:

-“The Trust has never been stronger, the last twelve months has seen record levels of attendance and we’ve broken the 600,000 visits milestone for the first time which is fantastic.
+“The Trust has never been stronger, the last twelve months have seen record levels of attendance and we’ve broken the 600,000 visits milestone for the first time which is fantastic.
 Some of the highlights are 1,200 children attending our ‘learn to swim’ programme every week and over 10,000 members of the local community using our newly refurbished swimming pools.

 The Sport, Leisure and Culture Consultancy (SLC), specialises in helping leisure organisations to deliver their aspirations and is currently working with a number of UK cities, local authorities, national governing bodies and Sport England.